inyong37/Vision/Install/Flat-Manager-CentOS.md

-# Install 'flatpak/flat-manager' on CentOS
+# Install flat-manager for Building Flatpak Repository on CentOS

 ## Date